-One big mistake when venturing into cloud is using the same patterns and processes long established with internal in-house infrastructure.
-Certainly, there are legacy principles that still apply, but companies should build and secure per the best practices of their chosen platform.
+One big mistake when venturing into the cloud is using the same patterns and processes long established with internal in-house infrastructure.
+Certainly, there are legacy principles that still apply, but companies should build and secure them per the best practices of their chosen platform.

 From a security perspective, where do you start?
 To answer that question, I propose starting with 4 key principles that will help you manage your cloud security risk.

 To seasoned security professionals, this is an obvious statement but not so simple to implement in practice.
 At one time this meant hardening your organization’s firewalls.